 About

-Jason Hayth is a multi-disciplinary visual artist based out of Chicago whose work is a reflection of identity, culture, and the unseen stories of underrepresented communities.
-Hayth’s work consists of both traditional acrylic on canvas, sneaker art, wood working, and digital paintings in photoshop.
-A bi-racial Black and White artist, Jason’s journey has never fit neatly into any box—something he once saw as a curse but now embraces as a unique perspective that fuels his creativity.
+Jason Hayth is a multi-disciplinary visual artist based out of Chicago.
+His work is contemporary figurative art grounded in cultural narrative and expressive portraiture.
+His practice explores identity, empowerment, and representation through bold color, dynamic composition and emotionally resonant imagery.
+As bi-racial artist, Jason’s journey has never fit neatly into any box—something he once saw as a curse but now embraces as a unique perspective that fuels his creativity.

-A former two-sport college athlete, a Navy veteran, and a father, Jason has lived across the country and traveled beyond, absorbing diverse cultures, experiences, and narratives.
+A former two-sport college athlete, a Navy veteran, and a father, Jason has lived across the country and traveled beyond, absorbing and finding respect for diverse cultures, experiences, and narratives.
 His art is deeply influenced by his love for music, sports, entertainment culture, black culture, and gaming, merging bold visuals with storytelling that resonates across audiences.

 Through his work, he challenges perceptions, celebrates marginalized voices, and expresses the complexity of identity.
 His journey can be best summed up from one of his favorite quotes from the movie dope: